Iran Visa on Arrival (Iran VOA)

 Finally, citizens of Canada, the UK and the USA are only permitted to enter Iran as part of an authorized and managed tour and receive their visas from authorized travel agencies, and they require more authorizations that make the process longer compared to other citizens.

-Also, citizens of the following eight countries DON’T need a visa and can enter Iran freely and stay for a specified time:
+Also, citizens of the following nine countries DON’T need a visa and can enter Iran freely and stay for a specified time:

 - 🇦🇲 Armenia: 90 days within 180 days